 We’re always looking for new writers.
 See more below!

 What we’re looking for.

-Wanderful’s pieces are inspiring, engaging, personal, and community-oriented.
-We’d love to read your personal essay or feature piece on topics related to women and travel.
-Though some of our pieces aren’t women-specific, every article is written with our audience and community in mind (more on that below).
+Wanderful’s pieces are thoughtful, actionable, engaging, and community-oriented.
+They provide real-life examples with useful tips about information that women are looking for when they travel, and as they build their global identities.
+Though some of our pieces aren’t women-specific, every article is written with our audience and community in mind.